 It ‘s impossible to say how hard it may be for any one person, but, let me go down a list of things that you need to think about it when it’s time to replace a hard drive in a laptop.

 Defragmenting a hard drive absolutely has its place.
 There are several ways to get to the controls in Windows XP.

 Hard drives get laid out in fairly complex ways.
-Second guessing how your disk heads may be moving as part of a decision whether or not to use multiple partitions is not really a practical way to save a hard drive from failure.
+Second-guessing how your disk heads move as part of a decision whether to use multiple partitions is not really a practical way to save a hard drive from failure.

 I like to follow the old saying, “If it ain’t broke, don’t fix it.”
 But there are some considerations here where replacing the hard drive would make sense.